upperstream/playlist-manager/README.md

 * Copy albums from a PC to a device
 * Copy lyrics file along with media file
-* Delete playlist files and associated media files on a device
 * Delete albums on a device
 * Create a playlist file with associated media files on a PC
 * Direct access to MTP device